-On the other hand, a high average CTR – either across your campaign or for a specific keyword – doesn’t always mean success.
+On the other hand, a high average CTR, either across your campaign or for a specific keyword, doesn’t always mean success.
 It is one indicator that, when combined with other KPIs (key performance indicators) can point to the success of your campaign.
 However, high average CTRs with low conversions may actually mean that you’re wasting spend by attracting people less likely to convert.

 Keeping an eye on Average CTR can help trim wasted spend, especially when your CTRs are acceptable or even high, yet conversions are low.
 Our analysis and recommendations will highlight opportunities to improve targeting, raise or lower average CTRs and increase conversions using ad copy, negative keywords, or other strategies.

-You’ve always been able to see an overall average CTR score within your AdWords Performance Grader dashboard, but with the release of our new “Plus” version, you can see how your performance trends over time.
+You’ve always been able to see an overall average CTR score within your Google Ads Performance Grader dashboard, but with the release of our new “Plus” version, you can see how your performance trends over time.
 Every 30 days, your account is automatically evaluated, with historic performance information available from the dashboard.

 Understanding your Average CTRs is critical for reducing wasted spend, recognizing how PPC keywords and campaigns translate to leads and sales, and optimizing your campaigns for greater conversion and overall effectiveness.
 See how your campaigns rate in eight key areas and learn how to make the necessary improvements using our free Google Ads Performance Grader.

 You may also want to download our free guide to increasing your click-through rate: 10 Tricks to Get the Click: How to Write Exceptional PPC Ad Copy.